This post contains affiliate links for your convenience. View our full disclosure policy here.

-With all the changes in teaching standards public schools have had in the recent years, it’s no wonder teachers feel the pressure when it comes to teaching kids how to read.
+With all the changes in teaching standards public schools have had in recent years, it’s no wonder teachers feel the pressure when it comes to teaching kids how to read.
 Teaching reading is hard.
 And demanding.
-And detailed.
-And there is an enormous amount of responsibility associated with it!
-Are you equipped for teaching reading to your elementary school kids this fall?
+It is detailed and there is an enormous amount of responsibility associated with it!
+Are you equipped for teaching reading to your students this school year?
+I’m here to help with these 5 things every teacher needs to know about teaching reading!

 Imagine this scenario.

-You’re sitting in another back-to-school conference meeting after a (well-deserved and) lazy summer and your principal stands in front of you and your teaching colleagues, needing your attention because it’s that time of year again.
+You’re sitting in another back-to-school conference meeting after a lazy (and well-deserved) summer and your principal stands in front of you and your teaching colleagues, needing your attention because it’s that time of year again.
 You know the time.
 Back to school!

 And teaching reading is no different.